PaoloEstorm/Arpmini/BUILD_INSTRUCTIONS.md

 ![IMG_7696](https://github.com/user-attachments/assets/a0040c43-1c60-4200-aec9-8397e92503bd)

-Flip the board to the button side and trim the excess length of both the 7-pin header on the screen and the two individual support headers aswell.
+Flip the board to the button side and trim the excess length of both the 7-pin header on the screen and the two individual support headers as well.

 ![IMG_7662](https://github.com/user-attachments/assets/11ebb74f-a361-4c4c-b7c9-dba3bba4affc)